 Foster A Pet

-The Humane Society of Harford County (HSHC) receives approximately 3,500 pets each calendar year.
-Unfortunately, we have the dilemma of too many pets and not enough space.
-One very important program that helps to significantly increase pet adoptions and save lives is our foster care program.
+The Humane Society of Harford County (HSHC) receives approximately 3,000 pets each calendar year.
+With limited space and resources, having trained and ready foster parents helps to significantly increase pet adoptions and save lives!

-Foster families provide a temporary home (usually 3-4 weeks) for pets who are sick, injured, not socialized, too young to be adopted; or if space becomes an issue here at the shelter.
-As a foster parent, you provide the tender, loving care and the Humane Society will provide for the pets’ medical needs.
-When the pet is healthy enough to be adopted, or space is available, you bring the pet back to the shelter to be placed up for adoption.
-This is one of our most rewarding programs.
-Foster homes for older dogs, cats, puppies and kittens are especially needed.
+Foster families open their hearts and homes to provide a temporary crash pad (usually 3-4 weeks) for pets who are too young to be adopted, sick, injured, not socialized, or if space becomes an issue here at the shelter.
+As a foster parent, you provide the tender loving care, and HSHC will provide for the pets’ medical needs.
+When the pet is ready to be adopted, you bring the pet back to the shelter to be placed up for adoption.
+This is one of our most rewarding programs!

 Individuals interested in becoming a foster parent must fill out an application.
-When our Foster Care Coordinator receives your application, she will review it and once she approves your application, she will contact you via email.
+When our Foster Team receives your application, they’ll review it, approve it, and contact you to schedule your training.